BloxyLabs/TNN-Miner-commands-PI/README.md

 # Commands to get TNN Miner on your Pi
-Here you can find the commands used in the BloxyLabs video about mining Spectre
+Here you can find the commands used in the BloxyLabs videos about mining Spectre and mining DERO
 <br>
 <br>
 Check also our YouTube channel for instructions and other related information [YouTube](https://www.youtube.com/@bloxylabs "YouTube").